Cryptocurrency Reference Guide

 API Requests

 When making API requests involving cryptocurrencies, you need to provide specific details based on the cryptocurrency you're using.
-There are two ways to specify the currency in your API requests:
+There are two ways to specify the currency in your API requests.

-Method 1: Using crypto_currency_code with walletTokenStandard
+Method 1: Using crypto_currency_code with tokenStandard

 Specify the Currency Code